jxph025319/edx-documentation/en_us/shared/video/troubleshoot_video.rst

   * Verify that file metadata, particularly the MIME type, is correctly set on the host site.
-For example, when edX offered support for Internet Explorer 10 browsers, it was found that videos did not play if the MIME type was not set.
+For example, when edX offered support for Internet Explorer 10 browsers, videos did not play if the MIME type was not set.
 The HTTP header ``Content-Type`` had to be set to video/mp4 for an .mp4 file.

-    As an example of how you might set metadata on a video backup site, the *Console User Guide* for the Amazon Simple Storage Service provides this information about `editing object metadata`_.
+    As an example of how you might set metadata on a video host site, the *Console User Guide* for Amazon Simple Storage Service (S3) provides information about `editing object metadata`_.

 * If two sets of captions appear when you select **CC** on the video player,